OpenGeoMetadata/opengeometadata.github.io/docs/relations-fields.md

 # Relations Fields

 Fields in the "relations" group are used to describe how records relate to each other.
-All these fields are designed to store the [ID(s)](https://opengeometadata.org/ogm-aardvark/#id) of related records.
-More than one record can be listed within each relationship type.
+All of them are designed to store the [ID(s)](https://opengeometadata.org/ogm-aardvark/#id) of related records.
+More than one record can be listed within each relationship field.

 Starting in GeoBlacklight version 4.0, these fields are used to populate relationship widgets in the application sidebar, allowing users to easily explore related records and understand how they are connected.
 The relationship widgets are customizable in the `geoblacklight.en.yml` and `settings.yml` files.